 Potatoes plus chorizo plus tacos.
-What more can be said?
-How about, aside from tasting delicious, they're good for you, too?
+Aside from tasting delicious, they're good for you, too.
 Each taco is under 150 calories, which means a healthy portion is about two to three tacos.

 Also, the purple in the potatoes comes from plant compounds called anthocyanins, according to a June 2015 study in Food Science and Technology.
-These compounds have antioxidant properties, which can help support heart health, as explained by a June 2018 paper in Plant Foods for Human Nutrition.
+These compounds have antioxidant properties, which can help support heart health, per a June 2018 paper in Plant Foods for Human Nutrition.

 Get the Purple Potato and Poultry Chorizo Tacos recipe and nutrition info here.